Belgian Laekenois

 During both World Wars, the breed served as a messenger dog, delivering vital communications with intelligence and loyalty.
 Despite its noble heritage, the Belgian Laekenois faced a decline in population over time, leading to its rarity.

 Since October 2019, the American Belgian Laekenois Association has been the official AKC Breed Club for this breed.
-However, in a notable turn of events, the breed gained recognition from the American Kennel Club (AKC) in July 2020.
+However, in a notable turn of events, the breed gained recognition from the American Kennel Club (AKC) in July 2020 under Herding Group.

-The Belgian Laekenois is a loyal and intelligent breed, known for its watchful nature and eagerness to please.
+The Belgian Laekenois is one of the dog breeds that are loyal and intelligent , known for its watchful nature and eagerness to please.

 They’re great at learning tricks and obeying commands, especially with positive training methods.
 Lending to their working ancestry and intelligence, they excel in dog sports.